GCP-Architecture-Guides/csa-fw-microsegmentation/README.md

 cd csa-fw-microsegmentation
 ```

-4. Provide the organization id (for IAM resource manager tags) and project id to deploy the architecture resources in the terraform variables.
+4. Provide the organization id and billing_account for project creation to deploy the architecture resources in the terraform variables.
+Edits can also be made directly in [variable.tf](variable.tf) file.

 ```
 export TF_VAR_organization_id=[YOUR_ORGANIZATION_ID]

-export TF_VAR_microseg_project_id=[YOUR_PROJECT_ID]
+export TF_VAR_billing_account=[YOUR_BILLING_ACCOUNT]
 ```

 5. To find your organization id, run the following command.